Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

+To summarize, we discussed two approaches in this section to get a lower bound on the width of the empirical convex set.
+The first approach uses a selection of $d_\omega$ sample points and the eigenvalues of the kernel matrix corresponding to these points.
+It is unclear if there is an efficient way to optimize over this subset selection.
+The second approach uses instead the full kernel matrix, which sidesteps the problem of selecting sample points, and leads to a larger eigenvalue but then the constant degrades significantly if $n \gg d_\omega$.
+There is a third way which `interpolates' between the two approaches.
+For instance, it might be reasonable to use $2 d_\omega$ many points to help with the subset selection problem while keeping the constant small.

-In practice this approach is only applicable in the small sample regime since we need the smallest eigenvalue of the kernel matrix to control the diameter.
+There are multiple hurdles to using these approaches in practice.
+First off, it is not just the width that needs to be controlled but also how centered $\mean_n$ lies within $C_n$.
+Furthermore, the current approach is only applicable in the small sample regime since we need the smallest eigenvalue of the kernel matrix to control the width.
 This eigenvalue can be computed by applying the power iteration method.
 The power iteration returns the largest absolute value of a matrix.
 A standard way to find $\lambda_d$ is the following: apply the power iteration to $K$ to find $\lambda_1$; then move to matrix $B = K - \lambda_1 I$, which is negative definite, and apply the power iteration to get $\lambda_d - \lambda_1$.
 Each iteration of the power iteration relies on a multiplication of an $n \times n$ matrix with a vector.
 This makes this method prohibitively costly to apply in the large sample regime.
+We come back to these issues in Section \ref{sec:algorithms} where we study, among other things, algorithms which split the data into small batches.
+In such settings it becomes possible to control the width of the empirical convex sets that correspond to the small batches of data.